-Franchisor Franchisee Relationships Tell Everything About a Franchise
+Franchisor-Franchisee Relationships Tell Everything About a Franchise

-In order to understand franchisor franchisee relationships one must first accept that franchising is not a marriage.
+In order to understand franchisor-franchisee relationships one must first accept that franchising is not a marriage.
 Instead, franchising is a system in which the participants must understand and play their part to achieve balance and mutual profitability.
-Achieving those objectives is vital to good franchisor franchise relationships.
+Achieving those objectives is vital to good franchisor-franchise relationships.

 (Part One of this article describes all of the franchise participants.
 Here, in Part Two, the focus is on the mindset of better relationships.)

 Whereas monogamy and equality are norms in western marriages, franchising simply will never fit those norms.
 Franchisors must have many franchisees to grow the network and be profitable.
 Monogamy doesn’t exist.
 Franchisors own and control the brand.
-There is no equality, but there must be balance.
+There is no equality, but there must be a balance.
 So, where is it?

 First, there has to be fairness and an expectation of reward for both parties.
 Second, franchisees enjoy certain legal and operational rights (but must conform to maintain them).
-Franchisors are the policy makers, but poor franchisor performance leads to unhappy franchisees and that leads to fewer franchise sales.
+Franchisors are the policymakers, but poor franchisor performance leads to unhappy franchisees and that leads to fewer franchise sales.
 Franchising works best when participants understand and fulfill their roles.

-The Franchisor Franchisee Relationship Will Always Determine Franchise Success
+Franchisor-Franchisee Relationships Will Always Determine Franchise Success

-The Franchisor Franchisee Selection Process is Critical
+The Franchisor-Franchisee Selection Process is Critical

-Want Real World Solutions for Resolving Poor Franchisor Franchisee Relationships?
+Want Real-World Solutions for Resolving Poor Franchisor-Franchisee Relationships?